Storidge/cio-user-docs/kubernetes_storage/node_update.md

 ## Node update sequence

-The `cioctl node update` command will prescribe an update sequence where worker nodes are updated first.
+`cioctl node update` will prescribe an update sequence where storage nodes are updated before controller nodes.
 Follow the suggested sequence to update each node.

 All node update commands can be issued from the sds node.
 The last node to be updated will be the sds node.